Anushk97/Blog/_posts/2024-06-09-second-post.md

 ---
 layout: post
-title:  "Real-time object detection and hand tracking with Mediapipe"
+title:  "Real-time hand tracking with Mediapipe and CV2"
 date:   2024-06-09 12:54:15 +0800
 categories: jekyll update
 ---

-In this project, I aim to build 2 things - first is a handtracking app and the second is a object detection app with LLM integration and audio.
-The reason for doing these projects is to explore computer vision libraries like Mediapipe which provides real-time hand tracking capabilities and gestures.
+In this project, I aim to build a handtracking app.
+The reason for doing these projects is to explore computer vision libraries like Mediapipe which provides real-time hand tracking capabilities and gestures and CV2 which will help in drawing styles on the image.

 They have trained the model on different hand gestures and it can pick up different points on the fingers.
 I want to add a draw feature which lets you draw real time in the video, seems like it would be a good use case for video conferencing apps like zoom or google meet.

-Second, the object detection app can be a good use case for visually impaired people because it will help them understand what is around them and ideally should be able to speak out all the objects around them.

 ## Approach
 ### Handtracking app